-\paragraph{Simplification.} Paragraph-level simplification fits the lay language generation task, but simplification is difficult to isolate because of the frequent insertion of background explanations.
-Therefore, we focus on sentence-level simplification and develop a Greedy Paired Sentence Search (GPSS) algorithm (Appendix Algorithm \ref{GPSS_pseudocode}) to align sentences from the abstracts and LLSs.
-The underlying idea is to identify matched source and target sentences on the basis of both lexical overlap and sentence order.
-An example is provided in Appendix Figure \ref{fig:GPSS_appendix}.
-After applying GPSS, each source and target sentence is labeled as ``matched'' or ``unmatched'', resulting in a large set of 233,916 matching abstract- and LLS-derived sentence pairs for simplification.
+\paragraph{Simplification} Paragraph-level simplification fits the lay language generation task, but simplification is difficult to isolate because of the frequent insertion of background explanations.
+To focus on sentence-level simplification as a subtask, we developed a Greedy Paired Sentence Search (GPSS) algorithm (Algorithm \ref{GPSS_pseudocode}) to align sentences from the abstracts and LLSs.
+The underlying idea is to identify matched source and target sentences based on lexical overlap and sentence sequence.
+An example is provided in Figure \ref{fig:GPSS}.
+After applying GPSS, each source and target sentence was labeled as ``matched'' or ``unmatched'', resulting in a large set of 233,916 matching abstract- and LLS-derived sentence pairs for simplification.